Advanced usage

 [PiwikTracker sharedInstance].appVersion = @"2.5.0-beta+build.123";Local storage limits

-You can set limits on how long and how many events are kept in local storage.
+You can limit how long events are kept in local storage and how many events can be stored.
 Events older than the limit are discarded on the next dispatch attempt.
 The Piwik backend accepts back-dated events for up to 24 hours by default.

 To change the maximum age of queued events, use maxAgeOfQueuedEvents: